Heritage Whisper

 Back Up Everything

 Immediately copy recordings to cloud storage and share with siblings.
-Device loss or failure causes 30% of irretrievable file losses—recordings this precious need immediate backup.⁶
+Even enterprise hard drives have a 1.4% annual failure rate — consumer devices and phones are far less reliable.
+Recordings this precious need immediate backup.⁶

 Add Notes